 - The most common trees used during the holidays include pine, fir, and spruce.
 Spruce tend to lose their needles first, fir are somewhat slower. - Upon deciding the type and size of Christmas tree, make sure your tree is fresh.
 A freshly cut tree will last longer and its needles will stay on the branches, instead of your floor. - While checking the lot for a fresh tree, make sure that the trunk has some sap coming out of it. - Look for a tree that does not have brown needles.
 The needles of pine and spruce should bend and not break.
 They should also be hard to pull off the branches. - Raise the tree just a few inches and drop it on the base of the trunk.
 Shake it a little if you can.
-If a lot of needles fall, your tree may have been cut too long ago and has already dried out.
+Few needles should drop off.
+If they do, your tree may have been cut too long ago and has already dried out.